jarokaz/triton-on-gke-sandbox/README.md

 Deployment of NVIDIA Triton Inference Server has been configured with *Kustomize*.

-Before deploying the configuration update the `configs.env` file with the values appropriate for your deployment.
+Before deploying the configuration, update the `configs.env` file with the values appropriate for your environment.
 The following parameters are required

-- `model_repository` - The GCS path to Triton model repository
+- `model_repository` - The GCS path to your model repository
-- `ksa` - The name of Triton service account that was provisioned by Terraform
+- `ksa` - The name of the Triton service account that was provisioned by Terraform

 ```